GusBraud/mei_tools/README.md

 * `mei_metadata_processor.py` [takes in a csv or json file and pushes values to the MEI header]
 * `mei_music_feature_processor.py` [edits the MEI body in order to correct and improve music data, including problems with slurs, musica ficta, and many features]

+Note that we also provide a **Jupyter Notebook** you can use in a local environment or in Google Collab.
+It reproduces all the steps shown below.

 ##  Installation

 You will need to install MEI Tools in your virtual environment in order to use them with MEI files.